dead1ock/swganh-docs/book/clustering.rst

 Service Schemas
 ###############
 SWG:ANH employs a very simple clustering schema.
+A Service Schema is a collection of Services which run together on a single executable.
 There are 3 main Service Schemas that make up a cluster:

 Login
 -----
-(1 per-cluster(s))
+* Scale: 1 per-Cluster
 One Login Service Schema is required per-cluster, but one can span between multiple galaxies.
+Its single task is to authenticate users and forward them to the correct Connection Service.

 Connection
 ----------
-(1+ per-cluster)
+* Scale: 1+ per-Cluster
 The sole purpous a Connection service is to process incoming messages from clients (after login), convert it to simulation data and route it to the correct service.
 Although that may seem like a small list of tasks, these tasks make up the majority of the intensive processing that is required.

 Simulation
 ----------
-(1 per-cluster)
+* Scale: 1-per Cluster
 This is where "the game" is actually ran.
-All the planets, their contents and the simulation features are run on this Service Schema.
+All the services which affect gameplay reside in this Service Schema.

 Configuring
 ###########
+By default, the server is configured to start all Service Schemas on a single executable.